-State of the Planet (SP) and its discussion forum State of the Planet Discussions (SPD) are open access.
-Open access is the free immediate access to, and unrestricted reuse of, original works of all types by any user.
+State of the Planet (SP) and its discussion forum State of the Planet Discussions (SPD) feature the principle of open-access publication which means the free immediate access to, and unrestricted reuse of, original works of all types by any user.
 Therefore, all content of SP and SPD is distributed under the Creative Commons Attribution 4.0 International License (CC BY 4.0) and authors retain copyright.

-State of the Planet and its discussion forum State of the Planet Discussions are issued by Copernicus Publications on behalf of the Copernicus GmbH, offering the following:
+State of the Planet and its discussion forum State of the Planet Discussions are issued by Copernicus Publications on behalf of the Copernicus GmbH and offer the following:

 - rapid posting of high-quality preprints in SPD after an access review by an editor;

-- interactive public discussion (SPD): immediate posting of referee comments (anonymous or attributed) by at least two independent referees, author comments (on behalf of all authors), and short comments by any registered member of the scientific community (attributed) alongside the manuscript in discussion;
+- interactive public discussion (SPD): immediate posting of referee comments (anonymous or attributed) by at least two independent referees, author comments (on behalf of all authors), and short comments by any registered member of the scientific community (attributed) alongside the preprints;

-- permanent archiving and accessibility of manuscripts in discussion together with the interactive comments;
+- permanent archiving and accessibility of preprints together with the interactive comments;

 - post-discussion peer-review completion and final acceptance for SP or rejection;

-- thorough layout and processing of text, figures, tables, and equations (SP);
+- thorough layout and processing of text, figures, tables, and equations;

-- publication of supplementary material at no extra charge and linkage to assets stored externally (data sets, model codes, samples, or videos);
+- publication of supplementary material at no extra charge and linkage to assets stored externally (data sets, software & model codes, interactive computing environments (e.g., Jupyter Notebooks), samples, or videos);

 - DOI (digital object identifier) assignment and article URLs according to the classic citation;